Riva Lehrer challenged portraiture to explain itself.

 The strongest way to understand her work starts there.
 Portraiture has often pretended to be neutral while quietly enforcing rules about beauty, coherence, normalcy, and who gets to look back with authority.
 Lehrer made those rules visible.
 Then she painted through them.

-Her art matters because it asks what happens when the socially stigmatized body is not a medical object, not a sentimental lesson, and not a spectacle, but the center of intelligence in the room.
+Her art matters because it asks what happens when the socially stigmatized body becomes the center of intelligence in the room, rather than a medical object, sentimental lesson, or spectacle.

 She made the "socially challenged body" a site of authorship